top of page

 By contrast, LEED Operations and Maintenance (O+M) is for existing buildings and interiors.
 Therefore, it focuses on the project's operations and maintenance.
 The building must have been in use for at least one year, and the project may or may not be undergoing improvements and renovation work.
 Therefore, LEED points are based on performance.

-Using Solar to Meet LEED Certification Requirements
+Using LEED Solar to Meet Certification Requirements

 Solar installations can significantly contribute to achieving LEED certification by addressing multiple credit categories within the LEED rating system.
 Here’s how solar installations help meet LEED certification requirements: